aspose-diagram/Aspose.Diagram-API-References/english/net/aspose.diagram/char/complexscriptsize/_index.md

 ---
 title: ComplexScriptSize
 second_title: Aspose.Diagram for .NET API Reference
 description: The size of the font used to format text composed of complex script characters.
-Complex scripts are languages whose characters require ligation or shaping such as the right-to-left languages Arabic Farsi Hebrew and Urdu and several South Asian languages.
+Complex scripts are languages whose characters require ligation or shaping such as the righttoleft languages Arabic Farsi Hebrew and Urdu and several South Asian languages.
 type: docs
 weight: 90
 url: /net/aspose.diagram/char/complexscriptsize/